Skip to content

 Why a licensed-adjuster report changes the picture

-The stronger path is an official material-damage traffic accident detection report prepared by an SBM-registered insurance adjuster under Law 5684, article 22/17.
-Unlike the simple mutual report drivers complete themselves, this report does not depend on both drivers agreeing on fault.
-Instead, a licensed adjuster:
+The stronger path is a material-damage traffic accident report prepared by an authorised registered insurance adjuster under Law 5684, article 22/17.
+Unlike the simple mutual report drivers complete themselves, this report is supported by impartial technical assessment.
+A licensed adjuster:

 • Examines the scene and the damage